manjunathrgithub/BajjiVadeApp/README.md

 Create a new Web Service on Render and use this repo

-Enjoy uploading Bajjo or Vade images and let the app tell you what it is.
+Enjoy uploading Bajji or Vade images and let the app tell you what it is.